 – Yes, — Baldassar confirmed. — Jannat users are usually called ‘blue-eyed ones’.
 The blue-eyed ones usually don’t live long.

 – I tried jannat for the first time on the day when Iatael offered me to ride the dragon with him.
 ‘Trust me, — he said, — You will be able to touch the most unusual and exciting thing in your life — the mind of a dragon, a creature that has lived immeasurably more lives than you and has absorbed an incredible volume of knowledge, including magic.
 Dragons can exchange thoughts telepathically without jannat, but we cannot do without it’.

 Iatael took jannat with me.
 First I felt nothing, but very soon the world around me faded and become half-transparent.
 It looked as if I fell through the mirror of normal reality.
-I closed my eyes and I saw a world consisting of thousands of sparkling threads and pulsating springs resembling far-away stars.
+I closed my eyes and I saw a world consisting of thousands sparkling threads and pulsating springs resembling far-away stars.
 Some of these stars were dazzlingly bright, and others hardly gleamed.
 I was scared and lost, but Iatael found me.
 He told me that this was what the lining of the world looked like: the threads are the magic woven into our world, and each live thought spring is a star.
-He led me farther and I faced Paraxis.
+He led me further and I faced Paraxis.
 If before I saw just the distant sparkling stars around me, now I encountered the sun.
 The dragon’s mind shimmered with unthinkable shades; it was enormous and unbearably bright.

 – Greetings, little warrior.
 Finally we can talk.